Download the PDF of the datasheet here: 2023 Triangle Bird Count Datasheet

 - For large groups of birds, estimate the number.
 Be conservative in your counts if you are uncertain how many individuals there are.
 If you think you hear 3 American Crows, but can only be sure there are 2, then write down “2.”

-- If you observe, but do not identify, a bird during a point count, it’s OK to spend time after the point count working on the ID.
+- If you observe, but do not identify, a bird during a point count, write down descriptive features in the “Notes” section and spend time after the 10 minute period working on the ID.
 Record such birds as being in the point count.

 - Don’t use any method of coaxing birds (“spishing”, tape playbacks).
 It’s important that all point counts be done consistently to produce reliable results.